francois-rozet/inox/README.md

 # Stainless neural networks in JAX

 Inox is a minimal [JAX](https://github.com/google/jax) library for neural networks with an intuitive PyTorch-like interface.
-As with [Equinox](https://github.com/patrick-kidger/equinox), modules are represented as PyTrees, which allows to pass networks in and out of native JAX transformations, like `jax.jit` or `jax.vmap`.
+As with [Equinox](https://github.com/patrick-kidger/equinox), modules are represented as PyTrees, which allows to pass networks in and out of JAX transformations, like `jax.jit` or `jax.vmap`.
 However, Inox modules automatically detect non-array leaves, like hyper-parameters or boolean flags, and consider them as static.
-Consequently, working with Inox modules does not require custom versions of JAX transformations that filter out non-array leaves.
+Consequently, Inox modules are compatible with native JAX transformations out of the box, and do not require custom lifted transformations.

 > Inox means "stainless steel" in French 🔪